pvwnthem/typescript-arg-parser/README.md

 ### wantsData !!!IMPORTANT!!!
 if you want the data after the flag to be passed into your option as a parameter, you should specify wantsData as true
+##### you should also allow the action function to take in a parameter with a type of any to be able to acsess this data, not doing so may result in an error

 ```javascript
     {